opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 ----------------
 .. c:function:: int getThreadNum()

-    Returns index of the currently executed thread
+    Returns the index of the currently executed thread.

-The function returns 0-based index of the currently executed thread.
+The function returns a 0-based index of the currently executed thread.
 The function is only valid inside a parallel OpenMP region.
 When OpenCV is built without OpenMP support, the function always returns 0.

-See also:
+See Also:
+:func:`setNumThreads`,
-:func:`setNumThreads`,:func:`getNumThreads` .
+:func:`getNumThreads` .

 .. index:: getTickCount